Message from the Director

 How You Can Help

 Are you looking for the perfect kitty companion to brighten your life?
-We have open adoption hours on
+We have open adoption hours daily

-Friday, Saturday and Monday from 11am to 3pm
+from 11am to 3pm (except Sundays) and have

 Other times are available by appointment (772-463-7386).